Film and the Roman Empire: Ten of the Best and Worst

 All the same, I liked Roddy McDowell as Octavian.
 The main focus should have been on his rise to power.
 Otherwise, Carry on Cleo is a better artistic effort, and says no less about the period.

 5. Spartacus (1960) – dir.
 Stanley Kubrick; Kirk Douglas, Jean Simmons, Laurence Olivier, Tony Curtis, Peter Ustinov

 If you want an overview of the Third Servile War and the decay of the Republic, this film is almost as bad a place to start as the Khachaturian ballet.
 Take, for example, the scene, restored in 1991, where Crassus is trying to seduce his slave Antoninus with a lecture about how fine it is to like eating both oysters and snails.
 The gay lobby was strong enough to bring on a storm of applause.
 But the scene is absurd.
 Slaves were as much the property of their masters as horses and tunics.
-If a nobleman fancied one of his boy slaves, it was a matter of telling him to strip naked and waiting for someone to loosen his own clothing.
+If a nobleman fancied one of his boy slaves, it was a matter of telling him to strip naked and waiting for someone to step forward and loosen his own clothing.